Josefina Aguilar

-Josefina Aguilar (born 1945) is a Mexican folk artist from Ocotlán de Morelos, Oaxaca.
+Margarita Josefina Aguilar Alcántara (February 22, 1945 – February 13, 2026) was a Mexican folk artist from Ocotlán de Morelos, Oaxaca.
 A member of the Aguilar family, she is best known for her small clay figurines called muñecas (dolls), an artform she learned from her mother.
 Aguilar uses red clay to create depictions of everyday village activities, religious and folkloric scenes, famous figures, and special Day of the Dead statues.
-Collectors of her work include Nelson Rockefeller, who discovered her work on a trip to Oaxaca in 1975, as well as repeat visitors to Oaxaca who come to see her latest work.
+Collectors of her work include Nelson Rockefeller, who discovered her work on a trip to Oaxaca in 1978, and San Diego folk art collectors Barbara and Lee Roper.
 Aguilar says each figurine she makes is unique.
 She became blind in 2014 and now uses touch to create her art.
 One of her major collectors quoted her as saying "It's not the eyes.
 It's the hand and the brain."

-Biography
+Life and career

-Josefina Aguilar was mentored by her mother Isaura Alcantara Díaz and her grandmother.
+Josefina Aguilar was born in Ocotlán de Morelos, Mexico, on February 22, 1945.
+She was mentored by her mother Isaura Alcántara Díaz and her grandmother.
 She began learning her craft from them when she was six years old.
 Aguilar's mother died in 1968, at the age of 43.
 Her father died in 1976.
 In teaching her daughters, Aguilar's mother had hoped to pass on a craft and expertise that would provide for them.
 In her early twenties, Aguilar began to receive international press on her work.
-Aguilar's sisters Guillermina, Irene, and Concepcion also became accomplished sculptors, each with their own specialties.
-By the beginning of the 21st century, Josefina Aguilar was the matriarch of a family with nine members working in clay, including her sons Demetrio and Jose Juan Garcia.
+Aguilar's sisters Guillermina, Irene, and Concepción also became accomplished sculptors, each with their own specialties.
+By the beginning of the 21st century, Josefina Aguilar was the matriarch of a family with nine members working in clay, including her sons Demetrio and José Juan García.
 Other family members focus on painting or other tasks.

+Aguilar died in Oaxaca City on February 13, 2026, at the age of 80.